Damages and Materiality: Effects on voluntary disclosure: Model framework

+More generally, $h(t)$ is the instantaneous value of a protective put against valuation falls\footnote{Above $h$ is the `lower first partial moment below the target $\gamma_{t}$', briefly the \textit{hemi-mean.}}, as determined by the legal system in force, under sparing equilibrium behaviour at time $t$ and otherwise 0 under candid.
+An endearing feature of the second integral characterizing $h(t)$ is that the probability $\mathbb{Q}_{t}$ can recognize a different support as determined by the legal system (for example\footnote{ This depends on the legal framework dictating the form of $R_{t}(.).$ See subsection 3.6 for an alternate framework.}, under a materiality standard, assigning 0 probability to non-material claims).

+Here\ $\rho _{t}$ is any continuous-time liability-share factor, as studied in detail in Section 3.6.
+Under sparing behaviour throughout and with all claims below the damages threshold actionable, the function $h$ is the \textit{instantaneous decline} described by

+As earlier, $\sigma $ represents the \textit{(aggregate) volatility} (aggregating productive and observation vols.).
+For a proof (absent any damages) see Gietzmann and Ostaszewski (2016) and Gietzmann and Ostaszewski (2023).
+The formula above for $h(t)$ evaluates the limiting protective put at time $t$ (expiring at time $t=1$), using the standard Black-Scholes setting:

-Here\ $\rho_{t}$ is a timed liability-share factor, studied in detail in Section 5.3.
-Indeed, reference to the Poisson probability of a jump occurring in $[t,s]$ as being $q=q_{ts}=\lambda(s-t)+o(s-t),$ using the Landau little-oh notation, and with $p=1-q_{ts},$ after some re-arrangements (involving integration by parts -- Section 7), equation (cond) leads to:
+and decreases with time.
+For us this is a benchmark case of protective put against a fall in price, and so denoted and referred to as the (B-S) \textit{ vanilla } put.
+Indeed, reference to the Poisson probability of a jump occurring in $[t,s]$ as being $ q=q_{ts}=\lambda (s-t)+o(s-t),$ using the Landau little-oh notation, and with $\tilde{q}=1-q_{ts},$ after some re-arrangements (involving integration by parts -- Appendix A), equation (cond) leads to: